-At the completion of the semester students will:

-- 1. Understand the roles and responsibilities of a Paramedic within an EMS System. - 2.
-Be able to apply the advanced concepts of development, pathophysiology, cardiology, medical emergencies, traumatic emergencies, and special populations in the assessment and management of emergency patients. - 3.
-Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others. - 4.
-Be able to communicate effectively with patients, co-workers and other health care professionals. - 5.
-Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient. - 6.
-Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting.
+At the completion of the semester students will: 1.
+Understand the roles and responsibilities of a Paramedic within an EMS System.
+2. Be able to apply the advanced concepts of development, pathophysiology, cardiology, medical emergencies, traumatic emergencies, and special populations in the assessment and management of emergency patients.
+3. Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others.
+4. Be able to communicate effectively with patients, co-workers and other health care professionals.
+5. Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient.
+6. Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting. nutates in regards to the pre nospital setting.